Search over 4 English Bull Terrier dogs across Australia

 Origins

 Yes.
-English Bull Terriers make excellent family pets for those who understand and can cater to their needs.
-Their friendly and protective nature makes them great companions, especially for owners who can match their energy levels.
+English Bull Terriers make excellent family pets for those who understand and cater to their needs.
+Their friendly and protective nature makes them great companions, especially for owners who match their energy levels.

 Other Considerations

-● Aside from their distinctive head shape, Bull Terriers are unique for their downfaced appearance (nose and eyes pointing downwards) and triangular eyes – a rare trait in dogs.
+- Aside from their distinctive head shape, Bull Terriers are unique for their down-faced appearance (nose and eyes pointing downwards) and triangular eyes – a rare trait in dogs.

 How can I take good care of my English Bull Terrier?